DXXNS/PythonReverseShellwithNgrok/README.md

  You can change the port in the python file, but if you change it you have to write it also in the ngrok command like this:
  `ngrok tcp *your port*`
+ After you started ngrok with the command there will be a part with tcp://0.tcp.ngrok.io:12345.

+ Edit the target file and put the 0.tcp.ngrok.io under the server host and the port 12345 under the server port section.

  If you need any help with this just join my [discord server](https://discord.gg/WrKjFQ5a5C).